dotnet/docs-maui/docs/get-started/first-app.md

 01. In the Visual Studio toolbar, press the **Android Emulator** button:

     :::image type="content" source="media/first-app/android-emulator-button.png" alt-text="Android emulator button.":::

+    Visual Studio will start to create a default Android emulator.

 01. In the **User Account Control** dialog, press the **Yes** button: